wyklq/falcontune/README.md

 * The LLAMA, OPT, and BLOOM models by META FAIR and the BigScience consortium
 * The `llmtune` repo by [kuleshov-group](https://github.com/kuleshov-group/llmtune)

+## License
+Please note, the upstream project is under Apache license, refer to the license file.
+But for convienient, I copied a merge_lora.py from Baize project, which is GPL licensed.
+So please keep it independant.

+And please use falcon-40b only for commercial usage.

 ## Consultations
 Need a custom solution?
 Let me know: `r.m.mihaylov@gmail.com`